berrym/lair-chat/README.md

     * Press enter to connect and stay in input mode, or,
     * Press esc to enter command mode and press c to connect to server, then,
     * Press / to enter input mode and type messages for the server, press enter to send
-* When in command mode you can press d to disconnect from the server or q to exit the client
+* In Normal mode press d to disconnect from the server or q to exit the client

 ## Authors

 Copyright (c) 2024 Michael Berry <trismegustis@gmail.com>

-## Version History

 ## License